-For diabetes I think there is a lot of material out there that offers quick-fix solutions.
-But I think the glycemic index has a lot of long-term benefits.
-And ultimately, if you want to control your blood sugar, this is something you should think of as a new way of life.
+For diabetes the glycemic index has a lot of long-term benefits.
+While there is a lot of material out there that offers quick-fix solutions.
+Ultimately, if you want to control your blood sugar, your diet is something you should think of as a new way of life.
 Not just a fad diet.

 There is also a ton of information on the glycemic index out there.
 It’s endless.
 You have glycemic index diets, charts, plans, tools, counters, shopping guides, and handbooks.
 One thing is for sure, so much material is available on this subject for a good reason.
 It works!

 The glycemic index of the foods you eat play an important role in the fluctuations in your blood sugar.
 I’ve seen how important this is when I’ve been at health fairs doing screenings.
 I can remember this coming into play once with one person we screened for diabetes and found that her blood sugar to be very high.
 When asked what her last meal was she said she just had 5 donuts.
 If she instead had eaten a food with a low glycemic index her blood sugar would more than likely have been different.

 If you’re looking to lose weight or for the purpose of this article, control diabetes you may want to get your hands on a good resource in this area and make it the cornerstone of your diet.